 [Please note that the English version of our page is under construction.
 Thank you for your patience!]

-Dramatodía (“acting with singing”) is a company of actors and musicians born in Bologna.
+Dramatodía (“acting with singing”) is a company of actors and musicians born in Bologna, founded by Alberto Allegrezza.
 It revives early theatrical works and explores musical productions to accurately recreate comic performances in 16th and 17th-century Italy.

 Over the last few years, the ensemble has performed madrigals and madrigal comedies typical of Adriano Banchieri (Barca di Venetia per Padova, Festino del Giovedì Grasso avanti cena, Vivezze di Flora e Primavera, La Pazzia senile, Il Zabaione musicale, ecc…), Giovanni Croce and Orazio Vecchi; it has staged works by Giambattista Andreini, Giulio Cesare Croce (Eccellenza et Trionfo del Porco, La solenne et trionfante entrata dello squaquaratissimo Signor Carnevale, La Girandola de’ Cervelli, ecc…) and Flaminio Scala, as well as operas, intermezzi and oratorios by Marc-Antoine Charpentier, Francesco Corteccia, Girolamo Giacobbi and Jeronimus Kapsberger.